 11 Brutal Horror Movies Like Wrong Turn That Will Give You Nightmares

-Horror movies have always been my guiltiest pleasures.
+Horror films have always been my guiltiest pleasures.
 I love 'em.
 It doesn't matter if they are Indian or foreign: if they are good, I'd go ahead and give them a shot.
 I love horror movies like Wrong Turn, Se7en, Paranormal Activity – movies that mess you up by the time credits roll.

 What Movies Are Like Wrong Turn?